3mdeb/news-and-ideas/blog/content/post/2019-05-15-building-bareflank.md

 ---
-post_title: Building and running Bareflank
+title: Building and running Bareflank
 abstract: In this second post of a series, we will build and start our first
           hypervisor.
 It won't do much just yet, but it is good to get known with its build system.